New Zealand Post-Study Work Visa 2026: 3-Year Open Work Visa, Eligibility & PR Pathway

 The New Zealand post study work visa is an open work visa issued to international graduates of New Zealand qualifications at Level 7 or above (bachelor's degree and higher) that included at least 30 weeks of full-time study.
 Unlike Australia's 485 visa or Canada's PGWP, the PSWV does not require a separate English language test at the application stage — your admission to and graduation from a New Zealand institution is considered sufficient proof of English proficiency.
 This is a massive advantage for Indian students in 2026 who may not want to sit for IELTS or PTE again after completing their degree.

-The PSWV allows Indian students to work for any employer, in any role, anywhere in New Zealand for up to 3 years.
+The PSWV allows Indian students to work for any employer, in any role, anywhere in New Zealand (location-based restrictions were removed in September 2022).
+The maximum duration is 3 years (for Master's L9 or Doctoral L10 graduates); for Level 7 and Level 8 qualifications, the visa duration matches the time spent studying in New Zealand.
 There is no requirement to find a job before applying, no employer sponsorship needed, and no restriction on the type of work.
 You can use the PSWV period to gain skilled New Zealand work experience that counts toward the Skilled Migrant Category (SMC) residence visa — the primary pathway to permanent residency for Indian graduates in 2026.
-The visa application fee is approximately NZD $700, and you must demonstrate NZD $5,000 in available funds at the time of application.
+The total cost for offshore Indian applicants (Band C / Rest of World) is NZD $1,670 — comprising the NZD $320 visa fee plus the NZD $1,350 immigration levy (ref: immigration.govt.nz/new-zealand-visas/visas/visa/post-study-work-visa).
+You must also show NZD $5,000 in available funds at the time of application (raised from NZD $4,200 in 2022).

 Good News

 The PSWV is valid from the date of issue, not the date of graduation.
-Indian students must apply within 12 months of completing their New Zealand qualification.
-The processing time is remarkably fast — Immigration New Zealand processes 80% of PSWV applications within just 2.5 weeks.
+Indian students must apply within 3, 6 or 12 months after their student visa expires (window depends on study + visa type).
+The processing time is remarkably fast — Immigration New Zealand processes 80% of PSWV applications within just 5 weeks.
 Compare this to Australia's 485 visa (2–5 months) or Canada's PGWP (3–4 months), and the efficiency advantage is clear.
 For Indian students who want to start working immediately after graduation, the New Zealand post study work visa delivers the fastest transition from student to worker of any major study destination in 2026.

 ← Swipe left to see more columns →